Best 24 online marketplaces in Germany 2026, reviewed

 Leveraging promotional opportunities

-Online marketplaces frequently send out newsletters showcasing a variety of products from different retailers.
-Knowing how to get more newsletter subscribers and having products included there, retailers can benefit from additional promotional opportunities and further increase their brand visibility and potential customer reach.
+Marketplaces regularly send newsletters and push personalized product recommendations to their customer base.
+Sellers whose products appear in those placements benefit from promotional reach they did not have to pay for directly.
+Knowing how to get more newsletter subscribers and having products included there, retailers can benefit from additional promotional opportunities and further increase their brand visibility.

 Overview of the German online marketplace landscape